 A trip to Chiang Mai, Thailand

 The Grade 8 students at UWCSEA recently travelled to Chiang Mai.
-Their 10-day journey included adventure experiences such as whitewater rafting, caving and trekking as well as elements of cultural and self discovery.
+Their 10-day journey included adventure experiences such as whitewater rafting, caving and trekking, plus elements of cultural and self discovery.
 Students were able to explore some of Northern Thailand’s beautiful wildernesses, engaging in local culture and tradition while gaining an understanding and awareness of self and others.
 They also experienced a farm stay where they learnt about rice farming.
 They were immersed in the entire journey of rice production, from the fields to consumption.
 Going through the long and tiring process of harvesting, winnowing and preparing rice for their meals made the students more aware of food wastage as they experienced first-hand how much effort goes into rice production.

 East Campus: 1 Tampines Street 73